Manju1392k/WildLife-Website/README.md

 # Framework

 The Below Table framework's is used in this project.
 To run this project .This framework has installed in system with same Version or Latest Version.
-For Modules Version.
+For Any Modules Version.
 Checkout package.json file.

 | Framework  | Version |
 | ------------- | ------------- |